yangwu1227/leetcode-ds-algo/stacks_and_queues/strings/complexities.md

 Splitting `path` results in approximately $\frac{n}{2} + 1$ components in the worst case for an input of length $n$ (e.g., `/a/b/c/d/e/f/ -> ["", "a", "b", "c", "d", "e", "f", ""]`.
 Therefore, the time complexity of the stack operations is $O(\frac{n}{2} + 1)$, which can be considered $O(n)$.

 Finally, we use `"/".join()` to concatenate the stacks into the simplified canonical path.
-The complexity of `join` scales with respect to the number of characters being concatenated $O(n)$.
+The complexity of `join` scales with respect to the number of characters being concatenated, i.e., $O(n)$.

 The overall time complexity is therefore $O(n)$.